growupkuriyama-hub/lean_cfg_project/FORMALIZATION_MCFG.md

 abbrev Tuple (α : Type u) (d : Nat) := Fin d → Word α
 ```

-This matches the paper's convention that an MCFG nonterminal of fan-out `d`
-derives a `d`-tuple of strings.

----

-### 3.2 Fixed observations and tuple types

-A letter observation is represented as a function
+A letter observation is represented as:

 ```lean
 obs : α → M
 ```

 where `M` is a monoid.
-It is extended multiplicatively to words:
+It is extended multiplicatively to words.

 ```lean
 def evalObs (obs : α → M) : Word α → M
 ```

-The file proves the append law:
+The append law is checked:

 ```lean
 theorem evalObs_append (obs : α → M) (u v : Word α) :